Abdul Khaliq (footballer): Club career

 Starting his youth career at the football team of Lyari Labour Welfare Centre, Khaliq joined Sindh Government Press.

 He moved to Karachi Port Trust in the late 1980s.
 He played major role when KPT clinched the PFF National Challenge Cup in 1990 at the KMC Stadium.
 At the 1996 PFF President's Cup, he scored a total of 5 goals, 3 behind the top scorer Qazi Ashfaq.
 After participating in several more editions, he was also crucial in helping finish the side as runner-up in the 2003 edition held in Quetta.

 After representing the side in the National Football Championship, Khaliq also represented KPT in the newly established Pakistan Premier League.

 International career

-Khaliq represented the Pakistan national team at the 1998 FIFA World Cup qualifiers in 1997.
+Khaliq first represented the Pakistan national team at the 1996 AFC Asian Cup qualification.
+The next year, he played at the 1998 FIFA World Cup qualifiers.
 He made all four full appearances as starting player, where Pakistan ended the campaign unsuccessful after losing all matches against Iraq and Kazakhstan.